ARTICLE I: Name

 - Upon approval of the draft by the President, the minutes will be official only after the President's signature has been affixed and shall become a permanent record.

 - All permanent records shall be kept with the secretary, and a copy will be kept with the President.

 Article X: Committees and Appointments

-b.
-The chairperson shall be responsible for obtaining volunteer for the committee.
+- The chairperson shall be responsible for obtaining volunteers for the committee.

 Article XI: Amending the Constitution